-Please contact us if you have questions regarding this material or ways to include your commitment to lead the fight for a world without cancer, with the American Cancer Society, in your future plans.
+Please contact us if you have questions regarding this material or want to learn more about how you can commit to helping the American Cancer Society lead the fight for a world without cancer through your future plans.
 Thank you for your dedication and support.